 How to access the ATO Super Guarantee Amnesty

-During the Amnesty SGC liabilities can be disclosed to the ATO in two ways:
+During the Amnesty SGC liabilities can be disclosed to the ATO by filling in and lodging an approved SG Amnesty form.

 What if you cannot afford the ATO Payment Plan?